RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Sampler.md

 if you write "eq2_gain=3 eq1_gain=6" then eq1 will be before eq2.
 The rule is: if there's an index, that index determines the position among the sibling effects.
 For effects of different kinds, the rule of the first opcode applies.
-If you write "eq2_gain=6" without specifying any settings for eq1, then your effect chain will nevertheless contain two equalizers, but the first one will have neutral settings so it won't do anything to your signal.
+If you write "eq2_gain=6" without specifying any settings for eq1, then your effect chain will nevertheless contain two equalizers, but the first one will have neutral default settings so it won't do anything to your signal.

 #### Parameter Quantization